w3c/wcag-act-rules/content/rules/aizyf1/proposed.md

 #### Passed Example 3

-<a class="example-link" title="Passed Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/2eb4856e68c4cf8b3ed55f7d34b08ad4ae8b3fdd.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 3" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/2eb4856e68c4cf8b3ed55f7d34b08ad4ae8b3fdd.html">Open in a new tab</a>

 This `span` element has an [explicit role][] of `link` and an [accessible name][] from its text that describes its purpose.